wagtail/wagtail/docs/reference/hooks.rst

 .. _insert_editor_css:

 ``insert_editor_css``
   Add additional CSS or SCSS files or snippets to the page editor.
-Output must be compatible with ``compress``, as local static includes or string.

   .. code-block:: python